Sol Staff: We are fierce Guardians of Childhood!

 Sol Parent Helpers & Volunteers

-Sol sessions are run with two educators as well a parent-volunteer &/or community volunteer (parents who commit to the year receive a 50% tuition reduction for their child).
+Sol sessions are run with two educators as well a parent-volunteer &/or community volunteer.
 We welcome anyone who feels that this way of being with children resonates with them!
 Please contact Sally for more information about volunteering.